Phileosopher/commonplace/god.md

 God isn't simply a cosmic energy or "in all of us".

-## Further Reading
+## More information

-God's Names
+God's names:

 - [The Names of Jesus - Elmer Towns](https://ntslibrary.com/PDF%20Books/The_Names_Of_Jesus%5BETowns%5D.pdf)
 - [The Names of the Holy Spirit - Elmer Towns](https://www.ntslibrary.com/PDF%20Books/The_Names_Of_The_HolySpirit[ETowns].pdf)

-In-depth
+In-depth analysis:

 - [On the Holy Trinity; Doctrinal Treatises; Moral Treatises - Compilation](https://www.ccel.org/ccel/schaff/npnf103.html)